Akuli/oomph/docs/syntax.md

   in that case, it's interpreted relative to Oomph's standard library directory.
 - A typedef: the keyword `typedef` followed by a simple identifier, then the `=` operator, then a type and a newline token.
 It is an error if the type exists already.
-- A union definition: the keyword `union` followed by a simple identifier, and then a block of union members.
-  Each union member is a type followed by a newline token.
 - A class definition: the keyword `class` followed by a simple identifier, then parenthesized and comma-separated argument definitions, and then optionally a block of method definitions.